 So, as you can see, joining an activist investor when they buy into a company more often than not makes sense.
-The Broken Leg can help you find the companies they may target so you can join the action.
+Broken Leg Investing can help you find the companies they may target so you can join the action.

 Enter your email address below because we’ll send you inside info on the best performing deep value investing strategies today PLUS a free copy of The Broken Leg Investment Letter.